meanthemes/meanMenu/README.md

 There are the following options (Options are shown with their defaults)...

+meanAria: true

+- Adds `aria-expanded`, `aria-label` and `role` attributes for better accessibility and WCAG compliance

 meanMenuContainer: 'body'

 - Choose where meanmenu will be placed within the HTML